Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 # Models
-Used the hugging face implementation of BERT/DistilBERT and fine tuned it to classify texts.
+Used the hugging face implementation of BERT/DistilBERT and fine tuned them to classify texts.

 ## bert-base-uncased
 From [https://huggingface.co/bert-base-uncased]: